Tag: red sox

 Died: 6/15/1987 – Hartford, Connecticut

 Johnny “Schoolboy” Taylor was a pitching phenom from Hartford, Connecticut.
-He began his career at Bulkeley High School where he set a national record for strikeouts in a high school game.
-Taylor was nearly signed by the New York Yankees about fifteen years before Jackie Robinson broke the color barrier, but instead he went on to throw a dozen no-hitters as an all-star in the Negro National League, the Mexican League and the Cuban League.
+As a young man he set a national record for strikeouts in a high school game for Bulkeley High School.
+Taylor was nearly signed by the New York Yankees fifteen years before Jackie Robinson broke the color barrier, but instead, he went on to throw a dozen no-hitters as an ace in the Negro National League, Mexican League and Cuban League.
 When the Hartford Chiefs signed him in 1949, Taylor became the city’s first professional black athlete.

 Johnny Taylor, 1933.

-Born on February 4, 1916, to John and Etta Taylor, Johnny grew up in the South End of Hartford on Douglas Street and then Roosevelt Street.
+Born on February 4, 1916, to John and Etta, Johnny Taylor grew up in the South End of Hartford on Douglas Street and later on Roosevelt Street.
 He learned baseball in city parks and sandlots.
-Taylor and his sandlot teammates earned a small wage by chasing down foul balls and home runs at Bulkeley Stadium by the likes of Lou Gehrig and Leo Durocher of the Hartford Senators.
+Taylor and his sandlot teammates earned a small wage from the Hartford Senators by chasing down foul balls and home runs at Bulkeley Stadium.
 Not until Taylor’s senior year at Bulkeley High School did the right-hander pitch competitively.

 Bulkeley High School, 1933.